This post may contain affiliate links.

 - 2 tablespoons fresh squeezed lemon juice (juice of one lemon)

 - 1 1/2 cups almond flour (I used blanched, but you could use almond meal also)

 - 1/2 cup organic shredded coconut (can sub with almond flour if do not like coconut)

 - 2 tablespoons chopped pecans (a few extra for garnish)

 - 2 tablespoons tapioca starch

 Preheat oven to 350 degrees F.

-Wash the peaches and blueberries.
-Place peaches in boiling water for about 1 minute.
+Tip- To remove peach skins: place peaches in boiling water for about 1 minute.
 Immediately place peaches in a bowl of cold water.
 This will make them easier to peel.
-Peel peaches and slice into 1 inch pieces.
-Place peaches in large bowl with lemon zest and juice, granulated sugar and almond meal.
-Add blueberries and mix to combine.
-Pour mixture into a greased baking pan.

 Place baking pan in oven for 35-45 minutes, until crumble is browned and fruits are bubbling.
 My crumble took exactly 40 minutes.